Hala Gorani: Early life

 Gorani was mainly raised in Paris, France.
-She has also lived in Algeria.
 Her name originates from hāla (هالة), a common Arabic name meaning "halo (around the moon)."
-She earned a Bachelor of Science in economics from George Mason University in Fairfax, Virginia, near Washington, D.C. and wrote for the Fourth Estate student newspaper (then known as the Broadside).
+She earned a Bachelor of Science in economics from George Mason University in Fairfax, Virginia, near Washington, D.C., and wrote for the Fourth Estate student newspaper (then known as the Broadside).
 She also graduated from the Institut d'études politiques (better known as Sciences Po) in Paris in 1995.
 Due to her multi-national experiences during her formative years, the sound of her name, and her accent, Gorani says that she is a foreigner wherever she goes.

-Gorani is fluent in English, French and Arabic.

 Career

 Gorani began her career as a reporter for La Voix du Nord and Agence France-Presse before joining France 3 in 1994.
 After a stint at Bloomberg Television in London, she joined CNN in 1998 as an anchor for CNN International's European breakfast show CNN Today.
 She has since reported from every country in the Middle East.
 In November 2005, Gorani was one of the first television reporters on the ground in Amman, Jordan after Al Qaeda suicide bombers attacked two hotels.
 Earlier in 2005, she covered Israel's unilateral disengagement plan from Gaza.
 In the summer of 2006, she covered the 2006 Lebanon War from Lebanon, which earned CNN an Edward R. Murrow Award.
 In 2002 and in 2007, she led CNN's coverage of the respective French presidential elections.

 Gorani was one of the CNN journalists awarded a News and Documentary Emmy for the network's coverage of the 2011 Egyptian revolution that led to the ouster of the country's then president, Hosni Mubarak.
 In 2015, she covered from Paris the January Charlie Hebdo shooting and the November ISIS attacks.

 Gorani also covered the devastating 2010 Haiti earthquake, for which CNN's coverage was recognized with a Golden Nymph award, one of the highest honors in international journalism, at the Monte-Carlo Television Festival that year.
 In addition to her anchoring duties, Gorani often goes into the field to report on major breaking news stories.
 In late June, she was part of a small team of journalists allowed into Syria for the first time since the protests began to cover the situation there.
 She previously reported extensively from Jordan and Egypt, and her coverage of the Arab Spring helped CNN win a Peabody Award in 2012.

-In 2008, Gorani attended the World Economic Forum in Davos, Switzerland, and she moderated the closing session that featured several business and political leaders including Tony Blair, Nobel Peace Prize Laureate Elie Wiesel and JP Morgan Chase & Co.
+In 2008, Gorani attended the World Economic Forum in Davos, Switzerland, and she moderated the closing session that featured several business and political leaders, including Tony Blair, Nobel Peace Prize Laureate Elie Wiesel and JP Morgan Chase & Co.
 Chairman and CEO James Dimon.